shapeshift/CAIPs/CAIPs/caip-24.md

 An asset namespace called "native" that references Cosmos network blockchain native assets, allowing for unique identification on Cosmos chains with multiple native assets.

-### Cosmos chain ibc asset Asset Namespace
+### Cosmos chain IBC Asset Namespace

 The asset namespace is called "ibc".
-It reference Cosmos network blockchain inter blockchain channel assets.
+It references Cosmos network blockchain inter blockchain channel assets.

 #### Multiple Native Asset Reference Definition

-The Asset Reference format for cosmos chains is the the base denom of the asset in the current chain_id.
+The Asset Reference format for cosmos chains is the base denomination of the asset in the current chain_id.

 #### IBC Asset Reference Definition